docker-hy/docker-hy.github.io/part3.md

 which means that in somewhere there's a Jenkins server that runs this script and publishes image to the registry - we have no way of knowing if this is true or not.

-Let's see how the image was really built from <https://hub.docker.com/r/_/ubuntu/> by clicking the 16.04 [Dockerfile link](https://github.com/tianon/docker-brew-ubuntu-core/blob/490e0e86ec5c93524b7ae37b79025e5ded5efcc6/xenial/Dockerfile)
+Let's see how the image was really built from <https://hub.docker.com/r/_/ubuntu/> by clicking the 16.04 [Dockerfile link](https://github.com/tianon/docker-brew-ubuntu-core/blob/490e0e86ec5c93524b7ae37b79025e5ded5efcc6/xenial/Dockerfile).

 We get to the `Dockerfile` that specifies all the commands that were used to create this image.

 The first line states that the image starts FROM a **special** image "scratch" that is just empty.
-Then a file `ubuntu-xenial-core-cloudimg-amd64-root.tar.gz` is added to the root from the same [directory](https://github.com/tianon/docker-brew-ubuntu-core/tree/490e0e86ec5c93524b7ae37b79025e5ded5efcc6/xenial)
+Then a file `ubuntu-xenial-core-cloudimg-amd64-root.tar.gz` is added to the root from the same [directory](https://github.com/tianon/docker-brew-ubuntu-core/tree/490e0e86ec5c93524b7ae37b79025e5ded5efcc6/xenial).

 This file should be the "..official rootfs tarballs provided by Canonical" mentioned earlier, but it's not actually coming from <https://partner-images.canonical.com/core/xenial/current/>, it's copied to the repo owned by "tianon".
-We could verify the checksums of the file if we are interested.
+We could verify the checksums of the file if we were interested.

 Notice how the file is not extracted at any point, this is because the `ADD` documentation states in [Docker documentation](https://docs.docker.com/engine/reference/builder/#add) that "If src is a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory. "